minkaotic/front-end-notes/notes/OAuth-IdentityServer-Notes.md

 ### Choosing a Flow
 [OAuth defines different flows](https://tools.ietf.org/html/rfc6749#section-1.2) for retrieving an access token ("authorisation flows").
 The full stages of a flow typically break down as follows:
 1. Client makes **authorisation request** to authorisation server
-1. Authorisation server issues **authorisation grant** issued by authorisation server
+1. Authorisation server issues **authorisation grant**
 1. Client uses authorisation grant to trade for an **access token**
 1. Client uses access token to **access protected resources**

-An *authorization grant* is a credential representing the resource owner's authorisation to access their protected resources.
-OAuth 2.0 defines 4 different redirect flows, based on four grant types used: authorization code, implicit, resource owner password credentials, and client credentials.
+> An *authorisation grant* is a credential representing the resource owner's authorisation to access their protected resources.
+OAuth 2.0 defines 4 different authorisation flows, based on four grant types used: **authorization code, implicit, resource owner password credentials**, and **client credentials**.

 #### Redirect Flows (browser based)
 - **Implicit Grant** flow (sequence diagram below) - Redirect the user to the authorisation server, where they provide their user name and password.
 They are then redirected back to website with an access token which allows them to have logged-in access (best for JavaScript clients)